JonHurst/efjtk/README.md

 # eFJ Toolkit #

-An electronic Flight Journal (eFJ) is a text file used for recording personal flight data using a intuitive formalised scheme.
+An electronic Flight Journal (eFJ) is just a text file containing personal flight data using a simple, intuitive scheme that is easy for both computers and humans to work with.
 It looks something like this:

       2024-02-04
       G-EZBY:A319